core-wg/resource-directory/draft-ietf-core-resource-directory.md

   an attacker may create any combination of attributes ever set, with the attack difficulty determined by the security layer's replay properties.

-  For example, if {{example-freshness} were conducted without freshness assurances, an attacker could later reset the lifetime back to 7200.
+  For example, if {{example-freshness}} were conducted without freshness assurances, an attacker could later reset the lifetime back to 7200.
   <!-- That is, with DTLS without replay protection, or DTLS when causing a retransmission and swallowing one message,
   or with OSCORE when swallowing all of an update's retransmission but the ep later tries again. -->